By Marie Kemplay

-In certain economic circumstances (for example, when SVRs are generally low as a result of a low base rate) this may mean your discount mortgage deal has a very low rate of interest.
+In certain economic circumstances (for example, when SVRs are generally low as a result of a low base rate) this may mean that your discount mortgage deal has a very low rate of interest.

 Discount mortgage drawbacks

-Because your discount rate tracks your lender's SVR - and you have no control over what that the SVR is - a discount mortgage does not offer much rate stability.
+Because your discount rate tracks your lender's SVR – and you have no control over what the SVR is – a discount mortgage does not offer much rate stability.

 And borrowers with large discounts below their lender's SVR may be in a particularly vulnerable position when their discount mortgage deal comes to an end.
-This is because they will face large and sudden rate hikes when they're transferred onto their lender's SVR.
+This is because they will face large and sudden rate hikes when they're transferred to their lender's SVR.

 So, if you're on a tight budget and need your repayments to stay the same from month to month, it makes more sense to choose a fixed-rate mortgage.